 We believe that our work will provide knowledge that should prove to be milestones in the fields of RNA metabolism and molecular biology of Archaea, the third domain of life, and potentially clarify corresponding mechanisms in Eukarya and Bacteria.
 In addition, it should enlighten us on specific molecular processes that allow the archaeal cells to sustain an extremophile lifestyle.

-Connection between the ribosome and the RNA modification/degradation machineries in Thermococcales
+Coupling between the RNA & protein decay machineries in Thermococcales

 Impact of the universally conserved ribonucleases from the β-CASP family on archaeal RNA metabolism